Rigid Surface Operator and Symbol Invariant of Partitions: Contributions to symbol of rows of partition

-The common characteristics of the maps $X_S$ and $Y_S$ are appending a box at the end of the first row of pairwise rows and deleting a box at the end of the second one for a partition with only odd rows.
+The common characteristics of the maps $X_S$ and $Y_S$ are to append a box at the end of the bottom row of a pairwise rows and to delete a box at the end of the top row for a partition with only odd rows.
 Compared Fig.(\ref{xs}) with Fig.(\ref{ys}), the relationship between the map $X_S$ and the map $Y_S$ is

-The map $Y_S$ can be regarded as a special case of the map $X_S$.\footnote{ The unipotent conjugacy classes(nilpotent orbits) are related to the partitions by Kazhdan-Lusztig map.
-It would be interesting to study the inspiration on the nilpotent orbits from the operation\ref{xyxy}.}
+Thus the map $Y_S$ can be regarded as a special case of the map $X_S$.\footnote{ The unipotent conjugacy classes (nilpotent orbits) are related to the partitions by Kazhdan-Lusztig map.
+It would be interesting to study the inspiration of the relationship (\ref{xyxy}) on the nilpotent orbits.} In fact, the Fig.(\ref{ppa}) explain this result.